 The sale of people happens in every country around the planet in a variety of ways.
 Labor trafficking commonly occurs in the making of products like bricks, clothing, and rugs.
 Another severe form of labor slavery happens in coffee fields around the world.
 Many multinational coffee conglomerates pay an “unfair wage” to coffee farmers that are actually less than what it costs to harvest the fields.
 The coffee farmers are then forced to employ their children instead of sending them to school, thus continuing the cycle of poverty in their community.

 Sex slavery is one of the most lucrative spheres of the modern day slave trade.
-This involves the illegal trade of people in any form of sexual exploitation including prostitution, pornography, bride trafficking, and the commercial sexual abuse of children.
+This involves the illegal trade of people in any form of sexual exploitation including prostitution, pornography although there are hundreds of legal pornography websites like TubeV Sex where this doesn’t happen.
+There is also bride trafficking, and the commercial sexual abuse of children.
 This form of slavery also has led to sex tourism trips that involve men from around the world paying to have a planned tour that visits brothels in various countries with their eyes set on cheap sex.

 FBI Human Trafficking site